darrenstrash/open-pls/README.md

 Discrete Optimization, 6 (2), pp. 214–219, 2009
 [doi:10.1016/j.disopt.2008.12.001](https://doi.org/10.1016/j.disopt.2008.12.001)

+**As noted above, the present implementation is optimized for sparse graphs, using an adjacency list instead of an adjacency matrix.
+As such, the present algorithm is slower than Pullan's algorithm on dense graphs.
+See a comparison [here](/comparison.md).**

-In addition to providing an open implementation of the PLS algorithm, this software provides exact reproducibility of experimental results using PLS in the paper:
+2. Provide exact reproducibility of experimental results using PLS in the paper:

 *Temporal Map Labeling: A New Unified Framework with Experiments*,
 **L. Barth, B. Niedermann, M. Nöllenburg, and D. Strash**,